paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-manage-specimen-data-using-symbiota.md

 {: .notice--primary }
 💡 The last two steps can be delegated to users with Editor permissions, such as students or volunteers!

+# Direct data entry
+This section outlines recommendations for direct data entry using Symbiota's Occurrence Editor interface, which allows users with Administrator and Editor user permissions to add and edit specimen records in Symbiota.
+As a reminder, the [Darwin Core data standard](https://dwc.tdwg.org/terms/) forms the basis for the majority of [Symbiota’s Data Fields](https://biokic.github.io/symbiota-docs/editor/edit/fields/).
+This guide is intentionally designed help make your data more easily managed, discovered, and used for research; data providers are thus strongly encourged to conform with the receommendations outlined in this section.

+## Orientation

+<iframe src="https://docs.google.com/presentation/d/1yJFsaCnBC28zW8UtLfl3tnJayk3w-BRDtVzyZYpD1TI/embed?start=false&loop=false&delayms=10000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-## How do I keep my records clean once they’re available in Symbiota?
+# How do I keep my records clean once they’re available in Symbiota?
-### Prevent new errors
+## Prevent new errors
-When training new staff or volunteers on data entry or management, it is **highly** recommended that you point them toward the references in this repository… [Knowledge Hub]()
+When training new staff or volunteers on data entry or management, it is **highly** recommended that you point them toward this Knowledge Hub, but more specifically, have them become familiar with the [Symbiota Data Fields] and the [data formatting checklist](#data-formatting-checklist).
+The content on this page

-### Mitigate existing errors
+## Mitigate existing errors
 Mistakes are likely to happen, even in carefully curated datasets.
 It is therefore recommended that you routinely assess your data using the [Symbiota Data Quality Toolkit](https://biokic.github.io/symbiota-docs/editor/quality/).
 This guide is designed to enable users with either Administrator or Editor permissions to your Collection Profile to “clean” your data–i.e. find and correct errors–using the portal’s built-in features wherever possible.

-### Crowdsouring quality control
+## Crowdsource quality control
 Symbiota maintains several built-in tools to facilitate collaborative data entry and data cleaning when enabled for your collection.
 For example, Administrators of a given collection can enable any portal user who is logged in with an account to suggest edits to your records in the portal.
 Suggestions must be reviewed by an Administrator before they become public.
 By default, this option is turned **off**, but it can be activated through your Administrator Control Panel.
 Review [Symbiota Docs](https://biokic.github.io/symbiota-docs/coll_manager/public_feedback/public_edits/) for more information about this feature.

-### Set up a data import profile
+## Set up a data import profile
 If you intend to repeatidly import data using a standard import template--for example, if you intend to cataloging using a spreadsheet method--you can set up a new data [import profile](https://biokic.github.io/symbiota-docs/coll_manager/upload/) based on your cleaned spreadsheet.

-# Direct data entry
-This section outlines recommendations for direct data entry using Symbiota's Occurrence Editor interface, which allows users with Administrator and Editor user permissions to add and edit specimen records in Symbiota.
-As a reminder, the [Darwin Core data standard](https://dwc.tdwg.org/terms/) forms the basis for the majority of [Symbiota’s Data Fields](https://biokic.github.io/symbiota-docs/editor/edit/fields/).
-This guide is intentionally designed help make your data more easily managed, discovered, and used for research; data providers are thus strongly encourged to conform with the receommendations outlined in this section.

-## Orientation

 # Extending your specimens
 Once your occurrence records are available in Symbiota, associations can be created between your specimen data in Symbiota and external resources, including digitally available literature and other occurrence records (both in and external to your Symbiota portal).
 This can be accomplished using two methods.
 Users with Editor or Administrator permissions can create these linkages one-by-one using the [Linked Resources tab](https://biokic.github.io/symbiota-docs/editor/links/); additionally, users with Administrator permissions can create these linkages in batch by uploading a CSV-formatted spreadsheet using the [Extended Data Import tool](https://biokic.github.io/symbiota-docs/coll_manager/upload/links/).
 The latter option contains several fields that are not available in the Linked Resources tab, such as _accordingTo_.